 Courses taught: English Literature

 Kate teaches on undergraduate and postgraduate modules in English literature.
-Her research focuses on Caribbean fiction, and the intersections between queer studies, transnational feminism and world-literature, with a specialism in Caribbean fiction.
+Her research focuses on the intersections between queer studies, transnational feminism and world-literature, with a specialism in Caribbean fiction.

 Before joining Anglia Ruskin, Kate held a permanent lectureship at Liverpool John Moores University, and a one-year teaching fellowship at the University of Surrey.
 She has also taught at Queen Mary, University of London, where she did her AHRC-funded PhD.

 Kate would welcome potential students interested in Caribbean, postcolonial and world literatures or gender and sexuality studies.